-- Pay no annual bonuses for fiscal 2009; - Freeze base salaries for fiscal 2010 at their respective fiscal 2009 levels; - · Freeze potential target bonus awards for fiscal 2010 at their respective fiscal 2009 levels; - Set corporate financial performance targets for the achievement of up to 80% of each NEO's fiscal 2010 target bonus award based on our achieving our stretch revenue and operating income budget goals for fiscal 2010. - Maintain the annual grant of time-vested non-qualified stock options to our NEOs as the sole element of our long-term, incentive compensation program for our NEO's for fiscal 2010, and substantially reduce the relative size of (and in some cases, eliminate) our NEO's individual annual stock option grants for fiscal 2010 from the level of stock option grants made to each such NEO in fiscal 2009.
+- Pay no annual bonuses for fiscal 2009; - Freeze base salaries for fiscal 2010 at their respective fiscal 2009 levels; - Freeze potential target bonus awards for fiscal 2010 at their respective fiscal 2009 levels; - Set corporate financial performance targets for the achievement of up to 80% of each NEO's fiscal 2010 target bonus award based on our achieving our stretch revenue and operating income budget goals for fiscal 2010. - Maintain the annual grant of time-vested non-qualified stock options to our NEOs as the sole element of our long-term, incentive compensation program for our NEO's for fiscal 2010, and substantially reduce the relative size of (and in some cases, eliminate) our NEO's individual annual stock option grants for fiscal 2010 from the level of stock option grants made to each such NEO in fiscal 2009.

 As noted above, Mr. Kackley, one of our directors, became our president and chief operating officer on July 22, 2009, assuming Mr. Verfuerth's duties as president.
 Mr. Verfuerth's compensation arrangements were not affected by these changes in our management structure.
-In light of the anticipated effect of these changes, however, our compensation committee has decided to reevaluate our corporate financial and individual performance targets for purposes of our management team's annual bonus opportunity for fiscal 2010.
-Our compensation committee has also committee to reevaluating the executive compensation philosophy and actions adopted by the committee prior to our IPO after taking into account the then current economic conditions and our financial performance and prospects at or after the end of fiscal 2010.
+In light of the anticipated effect of these changes, however, our compensation committee has decided to reevaluate, with the assistance of Mr. Kackley, our corporate financial and individual performance targets for purposes of our management team's annual bonus opportunity for fiscal 2010.
+Our compensation committee has also committed to reevaluating the executive compensation philosophy and actions adopted by the committee prior to our IPO after taking into account the then current economic conditions and our financial performance and prospects at or after the end of fiscal 2010.

 Mr. Kackley is not an NEO as defined by the SEC's rules for purposes of this Compensation Discussion and Analysis and, accordingly, his compensation as our president and chief operating officer is not required to be discussed in this section.
-Because Mr. Kackley is an executive officer and a significant addition to our management team, and because we anticipate that Mr. Kackley may be a named executive officer in future years, we have included a brief summary of Mr. Kackley's initial compensation arrangements: pursuant to the offer letter, executive employment and severance agreement and stock option award agreement that we signed with Mr. Kackley in connection with his appointment as our president and chief operating officer, Mr. Kackley's initial term of employment will run through July 31, 2011, with successive one-year renewals only if we and Mr. Kackley mutually agree.
-Mr. Kackley's base salary for our fiscal year 2010 will be \$300,000 and he will receive a cash incentive award with a target payout equal to 75% of his base salary.
-Mr. Kackley will receive an automobile allowance and reimbursement for certain commuting costs and temporary housing expenses, be entitled to participate in incentive plans and programs and other employee benefit plans that are generally provided to our senior executives and receive a grant of an option to purchase 35,000 shares of our common stock on August 3, 2009 at an exercise price per share equal to the closing share price of our common stock on the grant date.
-Mr. Kackley's employment agreement and stock option award agreement provide for protections upon a change of control of our company and certain terminations of employment that are similar to those provided to our sense of eulow under the heading "Payments Upon Termination or Change of Control."
+Because Mr. Kackley is an executive officer and a significant addition to our management team, and because we anticipate that Mr. Kackley may be a named executive officer in future years, we have included a brief summary of Mr. Kackley's initial compensation arrangements in connection with his appointment as our president and chief operating officer.
+Mr. Kackley's initial term of employment will run through July 31, 2011, with successive one-year renewals only if we and Mr. Kackley mutually agree.
+Mr. Kackley's base salary for our fiscal 2010 will be \$300,000 and he will be eligible to receive a potential cash incentive award with a target payout equal to 75% of his base salary.
+Mr. Kackley will receive an automobile allowance and reimbursement for certain commuting costs and temporary housing expenses and be entitled to participate in incentive plans and programs and other employee benefit plans that are generally provided to our senior executives.
+He also received a grant of an option to purchase 35,000 shares of our common stock on August 3, 2009 at an exercise price per share equal to the closing share price of our common stock on the grant date.
+Mr. Kackley's employment agreement and stock option award agreement provide for protections upon a change of control of our company and certain terminations of employment that are similar to those provided to our NEOs and discussed below under the heading "Payments Upon Termination or Change of Control."